 Present Your Case First

 If you file for divorce first, you may get the chance to present your side of the argument first.
 While that sounds good on paper and can have advantages, it’s not always ideal.

 Presenting your case before your spouse provides the opportunity to make a strong initial impression.
 Judges are human, and being the first person before the bench can have a lasting effect.
-Though if you get off on the wrong foot, a strong first impression may be detrimental.
+Though if you get off on the wrong foot, that strong first impression may prove detrimental.

-On the other side, going first shows your cards.
+On the other side, going first also shows all your cards.
 You tip your hand and unveil your strategy to the opposition.
-Whatever you work on with your divorce lawyer, that’s all out in the open, and your ex and her counsel have the chance to react and tailor their response.
+Whatever you work on with your divorce lawyer, that’s all out in the open now, and the opposition has the chance to react and tailor their response.

 Ideally, however, revealing your plan shouldn’t be a huge problem.
 If you build a strategy on a sound legal foundation rather than artifice, stunts, and emotion, you should be fine.
 If you have a strong case, when you present probably won’t be an issue.